privacyguides/privacyguides.org/docs/productivity.md

     ![PrivateBin logo](/assets/img/productivity/privatebin.svg){ align=right }

     **PrivateBin** is a minimalist, open-source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256-bit AES.
 It is the improved version of ZeroBin.
-Do note that it uses JavaScript to handle encryption, so you must trust the provider to the extent that they do not inject any malicious JavaScript to get your private key.
-Consider self-hosting to mitigate this threat.

     [Visit privatebin.info](https://privatebin.info){ .md-button .md-button--primary }

     **Downloads**
     - [:fontawesome-brands-github: Source](https://github.com/PrivateBin/PrivateBin)

+Do note that PrivateBin uses JavaScript to handle encryption, so you must trust the provider to the extent that they do not inject any malicious JavaScript to get your private key.
+Consider self-hosting to mitigate this threat.

 ### CryptPad